trondhindenes/trondsworking-blog-gatsby/content/blog/2019-12-03-Dynamic-Routing/index.md

 ## Piecing together the , um, pieces
 So, as a developer I can log into Launch Darkly and mark myself as a "beta" user.
 I refresh my credentials in whatever app I want to test from, and from there I know that my requests will hit the "beta" instance, which typically will run a newer release of our api code.
 We have logging attributes that allow us to sepearate "regular" from "beta" traffic, so that we can compare response times and similar.

+Another sidenote: Since we now route traffic into CloudFront (a requirement for using Lambda@Edge), requests are actually travelling via AWS' transit network to the ALB instead of just riding along on the Internet.
+This has actually made requests measurably faster.
+Double bonus!!

-I'm really stoked about this, as I think it will solve a bunch of headaches, and enable real-life testing of changes without affecting paying customers.
+I'm really stoked about all of this this, as I think it will solve a bunch of headaches, and enable real-life testing of changes without affecting paying customers.
 Even tho this api is running on regular (old-school) Windows VMs, its still possible build a modern request routing flow.